 Provinces of Canada

 The school year in Canada starts in September and ends in June, with the months of July and August being the summer break.
 Like many other aspects of the country, it is the responsibility of the provinces to monitor and regulate education.
-In B.C., Canadian citizens, permanent residents and children of international students have access to free education from Kindergarten to Grade 12, starting at 5 years old and as long as certain requirements are met.
-Access to French-language education and support in other languages are also provided by the province.
+In Saskatchewan, all children from 6 to 21 years old have the right to go to school.
+Canadian citizens, permanent and temporary residents have access to free education from Kindergarten to Grade 12, as long as certain requirements are met.
+The province offers the Prekindergarten Program, which is available in some schools for three and four years old children.
+French-language education is also provided by the province.

 By Janayna Sercheli

-If you wish to immigrate to British Columbia, contact Klaps Immigration Consulting for more information on immigration processes.
+If you wish to immigrate to Saskatchewan, contact Klaps Immigration Consulting for more information on immigration processes.